 Unfortunately, some transformers are just not built to the high standards you expect from your equipment.
 There are three general mistakes a manufacturer can make that cause your transformer to fail early or unexpectedly:

-- Poor design: Design choices, like round-wound cores, can significantly increase or decrease the reliability and lifespan of a transformer.
+• Poor design: Design choices, like round-wound cores, can significantly increase or decrease the reliability and lifespan of a transformer.

-- Poor materials: Using poor materials, or using less of a material than is ideal, can cause early failure in a number of ways.
+• Poor materials: Using poor materials, or using less of a material than is ideal, can cause early failure in a number of ways.

-- Poor workmanship: Quality control is absolutely essential in the production of transformers.
+• Poor workmanship: Quality control is absolutely essential in the production of transformers.
 Many manufacturers use completely automated processes and don’t take extra precautions to guarantee good results.

 2. Inadequate Maintenance

 So many things can go wrong with a transformer if it does not get the maintenance it needs.
-For example, if the cooling fans break or there is an unchecked oil leakage, the transformer can fail to cool itself and break down.
+For example, if the cooling fans break or there is unchecked oil leakage, the transformer can fail to cool itself and break down.
 Transformer maintenance is complicated, so it’s often best to have outside professionals help you with it.

 3. Line Surges